 How is this different from the other work IFC does?

-In the most challenging areas—the poorest countries and in fragile and conflict affected states—we will not only identify projects one by one, but also look more systematically at a country’s development challenges and work toward solutions.
-In the last year, we have been in the process of hiring 250 staff to expand our Upstream business and have developed a range of tools to help us de-risk projects and identify development gaps that can be addressed through private sector solutions.
+In the most challenging areas — the poorest countries and in fragile and conflict affected states — we will not only identify projects one by one, but also look more systematically at a country’s development challenges and work toward solutions.

 Why is IFC doing this work?